-Icelandic Christmas meringue cookies with cornflakes and chocolate are easy to make and taste delicious.
+Icelandic Christmas cookies with cornflakes and salted chocolate are easy to make and taste delicious.
 These traditional Christmas cookies are known in Iceland as Marens Kornflexkokur.

 Are you ready for Christmas yet?
 Nah, I thought not!
 We put our Christmas tree up at the weekend, and the kids have been singing festive songs all week so far.
 Today my lovely mum made a wreath for my door, as she kindly does for us every year.
 The radio is playing more Christmas songs, so it’s time to start thinking about the festive baking.

 Growing up, my sisters and I always helped my parents to make the Christmas treats.
 There would be Christmas pudding, fruit cake and biscuits.

 Although my parents are Irish, we lived in Canada when I was small, so they brought their traditions and we adapted them to our (often snowy) surroundings.

 The house seemed to always smell of cinnamon and ginger over the holidays, as cake tins were filled with all manner of delights.

 This year, I’ll be getting my own kids helping me in the kitchen and carrying on the tradition of homemade Christmas baking.
 My five year old daughter loves cooking (takes after her mama!) so she’ll be donning her Christmas apron regularly for the next few weeks.

 One recipe that’s perfect for making with kids are these Icelandic Christmas Meringue Cookies.
 They’re really easy and delicious!
 Looking for more Christmas cookie recipes?
 Try my jammie dodgers (aka linzer cookies).

 First off, I’ve never actually been to Iceland, although I’d love to.
 But that doesn’t mean that I can’t eat my way around all the countries I haven’t been to.
 I make a mean Burmese stew (must blog that one day!) and I love these Polish Babkas – even though I’ve never visited either country.